We Are Here To Offer Financial Help

-If you are struggling with your energy costs and would like to talk to us, please contact our Income team on 01387 321300.
+If you are struggling with your energy costs and would like to talk to us, please contact your Income Officer

-Are You Over 65?
-You May Be Eligible for Attendance Allowance!
+If You Have Reached Pension Age, You May Be Eligible for Attendance Allowance!

-Are you over the age of 65?
+Have you reached pension age?
 Do you need extra help to manage your illness or disability?
 If so, you could be eligible for an Attendance Allowance - and the team at Loreburn Housing are on hand to help you with your application.

-If you would like further advice about claiming Attendance Allowance, contact our Income Team on 01387 321300.
+If you would like further advice about claiming Attendance Allowance, contact your Income Officer

 Be Aware of Loan Sharks!